microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Clerics** can wear light or medium armor, can not use shields, and can use simple weapons.
 They cast divine spells (Cleric) and gain a +3 bonus to Communication.
 A Cleric can _Turn Undead_ with a successful Magic Attack.
 The DC for the action is the current HP of the Undead.
 If the DC is exceeded by 10 it is destroyed.
 This can be used (2 + Level + MIND Bonus) times per day.

 **Paladins** wear and use any kind of armor, shield, and weapon.
 They gain +1 to Physical and a +2 bonus to Communication.
 They are immune to diseases and apply a +1 bonus to all saving throws (this increases by +1 at 5th level and every 5 levels onward).
-Paladins can _Detect Evil_ within 60 ft. at will and can heal up to 2 HP per level per day by _Laying on Hands_.
+Paladins can _Detect Evil_ within 60 ft. at will and can heal up to 2 HP per level up to three times per day by _Laying on Hands_. _Laying on Hands_ ignores Divine Influence on casters who worship the same deity as the Paladin.

 **Rangers** wear light or medium armor, can use shields, and can use simple weapons, complex ranged weapons, and complex one-handed weapons.
 They gain +1 to hit and +1 damage with ranged weapons and only incur a -1 to hit penalty when fighting with 2 weapons.
 They have a +1 bonus to Guile and a +2 bonus to Physical.
 Rangers gain the _Trapper_ ability at level 5.
 When dealing with trap-related dice rolls (such as dodging a trap or searching for traps), a ranger gains a +2 bonus.